phongduong/my-portfolio/data/posts/use-js-variable-in-pug.md

 date: 2020-07-16T14:53:38.634Z
 tag: pug
 ---
 Pug allows you to use JS code inside the template.
+There are 3 types of code.
 In this tutorial, I will show you how to unbuffered code.
 When you start using unbuffered JS code, you need to put a dash (`-`) before the line.
 After that, you can use your JS code normally.

 ```javascript
 - const a = "text"